650510738/650510738.github.io/README.md

 ## Overview

 This project demonstrates how to use the [Student Grade Predictor](https://sedthananh-studentgradepredictor.hf.space) model from Hugging Face.
 The model is embedded in a simple HTML page using Gradio.
+(USE **RandomForestClassifier**)

 ## Model Details